Maintaining your pets claws

 If you hold your dog’s paw flat on the palm of your hand and their nails touch your hand, they may need a trim.
 It’s also important to check the dew claws, which are located at the back of the foot and may not make as much regular contact with the ground.

-• Where possible, get your dog used to having their paws handled from an early age and use reward-based training to make nail trimming an enjoyable experience.
+• Get your dog used to having their paws handled early, using rewards to make it positive.

-• Use dog-specific nail clippers or a file.
+• Use dog-specific clippers or a file, holding the paw gently but firmly.

 If you are ever unsure please do speak with your vet.